 A warm welcome to our newest Blue Hens!
 For newly admitted students, you can begin the registration process with our office at any time once you have committed to attend UD by following the instructions on the How to Register link on this page.
 However, DSS will not schedule your accommodation registration meeting with an Accommodation Coordinator until after you have met with your academic advisor to establish a course schedule.
 If you have been admitted to UD and need accommodations in order to participate in orientation, you should register with DSS shortly after confirming that you will be attending UD.

-The TAC will be available for testing during Summer Session by appointment only Monday – Friday from 8:00 am – 5:00 pm.
-Please sign up for all your Summer semester exams as soon as possible, no less than 5 business days before the day of your test.
+The TAC is open during Fall and Spring Semesters Monday – Friday from 8 am – 5:30 pm.
+Winter and Summer sessions hours are by appointment only, Monday – Friday, 8 am – 5:00 pm.
+Please sign up for exams as soon as possible, no less than 5 business days before the day of your test.
+Weekends and after-hours are not included when counting business days.

 If your course is using UD Online for testing, you must decide whether to test at the UD Online Testing Center or the DSS Testing Center.
 If you are taking your test at UD Online Testing Center, DSS will forward your testing accommodations.